seed-labs/seed-emulator/examples/C10-carla-seed/carla_seed.md

 ```python
 	async def handle_client(websocket, path)
 ```
-**Purpose**: Manages Web Socket connections in an asynchronous manner, handling each client in a separate coroutine which allows for concurrent operations without blocking
+**Purpose**: Manages Web Socket connections in an asynchronous manner, handling each client in a separate coroutine which allows for concurrent operations without blocking <br />
 **Connected Clients Management**
 ```python
 	connected_clients = set()
 ```
-**Purpose**: Maintains a set of active client connections to manage broadcasting messages effectively.
+**Purpose**: Maintains a set of active client connections to manage broadcasting messages effectively. <br />
 **Connection Tracking**
 ```python
 	connected_clients.add(websocket)
 ```
 **Purpose**: This line is crucial as it adds the newly connected Web Socket client to the `connected_clients` set.
-This action is essential for managing and maintaining a record of all active client connections.
+This action is essential for managing and maintaining a record of all active client connections. <br />
 **Message Handling Loop**
 ```python
 	async for message in websocket:
 		data = json.loads(message)
 ```
-**Purpose**: Continuously listens for incoming messages from clients, decoding JSON messages for further processing.
+**Purpose**: Continuously listens for incoming messages from clients, decoding JSON messages for further processing. <br />
 **Message Processing**
 ```python
 	if data["type"] == "set_destination":`
 ```
-**Purpose**: Handles specific types of messages (e.g., setting a vehicle's destination), and then broadcasts these messages to other connected clients, ensuring all clients are updated about relevant actions.
+**Purpose**: Handles specific types of messages (e.g., setting a vehicle's destination), and then broadcasts these messages to other connected clients, ensuring all clients are updated about relevant actions. <br />
 **Broadcasting Messages**
 ```python
 	tasks = [client.send(message) for client in connected_clients if client != websocket]